Bosnia 2025. Toyota Rises Into 2nd And Moves Closer To Leader Skoda While Outpacing Volkswagen

 Bosnian Car Market in 2025 shows impressive expansion.
-YTD sales up to November gained 12.8% with a steady growth trends through the months.
-Toyota posted largest gains among leading brands, up 33.7%.
+Full-year sales gained 11.8% showing a trend of steady growth through the months.
+Toyota posted largest gains among leading brands, up by 32.5% and moving closer to leader Skoda.

 Economic Environment